metno/uEMEP/docs/user_guide/tutorial.md

 Here we will downscale tiles, so we set the size of the tile (area) as well as the resolution within the tile.

-In this tutorial, the coordinates are defined to cover an area of 50x50 km in the Copenhagen-Malmö general area and with a horizontal resolution of 250 m.
-Coordinates uses the Lambert Azimuthal Equal Area (LAEA) projection [](https://epsg.io/3035) and have the unit meters.
-As an approximation, LAEA coordinates for Europe can be extracted from here: [](https://epsg.io/map#srs=3035-1149).
+Coordinates uses the Lambert Azimuthal Equal Area (LAEA) projection [https://epsg.io/3035](https://epsg.io/3035) and have the unit meters.
+As an approximation, LAEA coordinates for Europe can be extracted from here: [https://epsg.io/map#srs=3035-1149](https://epsg.io/map#srs=3035-1149).
 Click on "Reproject Map" in the upper right corner.
 Clicking anywhere in this map will provide the LAEA coordinates.
-For example, for modeling the city of Paris the lower left coordinate would be
+For example, for modeling the city of Paris the lower left coordinate would be the ones given in the screenshot below:

 ![Paris example](../media/epsg_laea_paris_example.png "Paris example")

-Remember however that increasing the tile size will increase the execution time and memory use (see [Running in parallel](#running-in-parallel) for modelling larger regions).
+In this tutorial, the coordinates are defined to cover an area of 50x50 km in the Copenhagen-Malmö general area and with a horizontal resolution of 250 m.

 ```fortran
 !
 Set the area to model